Home » Repayment » Student Loan Forgiveness » The Guide to IDR Forgiveness and the Future Tax Bills

 Affiliate Disclosure and Integrity Pledge

-Out of the fire and into the frying pan: borrowers may face a huge tax bill after they finally earn student loan forgiveness.
-It’s often called the student loan tax bomb.
+Jumping out of the fire and into the frying pan is an apt description for borrowers who face a large tax bill after finally obtaining student loan forgiveness.
+Experts commonly refer to this bill as the “student loan tax bomb.”

-The good news is that this hefty tax is often avoidable.
+The good news is that this daunting tax bill is often avoidable.

 Student Loan Tax Bomb Origins

-The IRS treats forgiven debt as income in the year it was forgiven.
+The student loan tax bomb originates from a specific tax rule that requires forgiven debt to be taxed as income in the year it was forgiven.

 Student Loan Forgiveness Isn’t Taxed – For Now